anton-lam/toop-virtualagent/README.md

 1. npm i
 2. npm run dev
 3. run the ui [repository](https://github.com/anton-lam/toop-virtualagent-ui) and access it via the website (the ui accesses this api at localhost:3000)

+## features
+So far I have completed
+1. login/auth POST endpoint with json web tokens with validation
+2. content GET endpoint with token validation
+3. registration POST endpoint with validation
+4. email verification GET endpoint
+5. end to end testing

 ## testing